|Destinasjoner :||Grønland - Island - Norge|

 Please note: While it is our intention of adhere to the route described above , there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary, or desirable to make alterations.
 On the first day onboard, your expedition leader will give you an expedition overview.
 The G Expedition is an adventure Expedition ship and does not offer an elevator Please note: BOOTS FOR ZODIAC LANDINGS: - Complementary used waterproof boots will be supplied in the following sizes: - USA size 6 -16 - EURO size 36 - 49 Please be advised that there are limited numbers of the smallest and largest sizes.
 If you wish to bring your own boots, you should follow the guidelines below: Rubber, waterproof boots that are just below your knees (12-16” high or 30-41cm) with a strong, ridged non-skid sole are essential for wet landings via Zodiac.
 You usually have to step from the Zodiac into water, which can be up to 1 ft or 30 cm high on most landings.
 Do not bring heavy, cumbersome boots that make it difficult to walk.
 Do not bring boots with metal cleats as they cannot be used for the landings.
 Try out your boots before your voyage.
 The electricity onboard is 220AC electrical outlets, with European 2 pin round holes, as well as 110-volt shaving sockets in the bathroom for electric razors only.
 You may wish to bring an international adapter.
-A limited supply of hair dryers and electrical adapters are available to borrow free of charge at the Purser's Desk.
+A limited supply of electrical adapters are available to borrow free of charge at the Purser's Desk.
 KAYAKING EXCURSIONS For the more adventurous, our kayaking trips provide the opportunity to encounter the intimacy and power of the polar regions in ways very few people can lay claim to having experienced.
 For more details about this extra, including prep notes and full terms and conditions, please visit our Polar Excursions page.

 A carefully chosen team will lead our voyage.
 Our expedition ships boast an international team of professional naturalists and lecturers.
 Their goal is to provide an informed and balanced interpretation of the destination, accomplished through stimulating lectures, day-to-day briefings, and informal discussions.
 Your lecturers and Expedition Leader will cover all aspects of the voyage including ornithology, marine biology, geography, geology, history and the environment, as well as practical things like photography.
 The expedition staff work conscientiously with you on deck and in the field, improving your observational skills to allow you to experience all that the destination has to offer.
 Their strong sense of ethics and ecological knowledge make for stimulating and mindful conversation whether onshore or at the dinner table.
 The expedition staff will pilot the Zodiac landing craft used for shore landings and Zodiac cruises; they are experienced drivers who operate the Zodiacs in a responsible manner.